davidlj95/ngx/projects/ngx-meta/src/README.md

 Check out the [Angular v16 app `app.module.ts` file](../e2e/a16/src/app/app.module.ts) for a working example

-#### For standalone, module-free Angular apps
+#### b) For standalone, module-free Angular apps

-> This is the default for apps generated with Angular CLI version 17 and above
+This is the default for apps generated with Angular CLI v17 and above

 Open your `app.config.ts` file and add at least the core provider to the `providers` section.
 If you want to set metadata in each route's `data` using Angular's `Router`, add the routing provider too.
 In order to set some standard `<meta>`s, let's add the standard provider.